Skip to content

 Is an engagement letter part of Customer Due Diligence (CDD)?

 Customer Due Diligence (CDD), also known as 'Know Your Customer' has become increasingly important over the years.
-It is because cases involving money laundering, fraud and terrorism have become increasingly common.
-And because of that, and therefore also in connection with the AML, it is essential to know who your clients are.
+This is because cases involving money laundering, fraud and terrorism are becoming increasingly common.
+For this reason, and thus also in connection with the AML, it is essential to know who your clients are.

 When is CCD required?
 Customer Due Diligence is a tool for firms to get to know their clients better.
-If you want to work the safe way, the CDD will protect you from interacting with people who will damage your trust, which will ultimately impact your reputational image.
+If you want to work the safe way, the CDD will protect you from interacting with people who will abuse your trust, which will ultimately impact your reputation.

 If you are subject to the AML, you must prepare a CDD policy and implement it consistently.
-In this process, you collect crucial information about the client and assess it for any possible risks for your office.
-At the same time, you will be able to identify any money laundering/terrorist financial activities.
+In this process, you collect crucial information about the client and assess it for any potential risks to your office.
+This will enable you to identify any money laundering/terrorist financial activities.

 CDD consists of the following aspects: